The Connection Between Baby Brain Development and Sleep

 In the womb, babies spend about 95% of their time asleep.
-And as soon as they make their entrance into the world, they’ll still spend the majority of their time sleeping—the transition from the womb to the real world is overwhelming and exhausting for your baby.
+As soon as they make their entrance into the world, they’ll still spend the majority of their time sleeping.
+The transition from the womb to the real world is overwhelming and exhausting for your baby.
 Baby brain development and sleep go hand in hand.
 Today, I’m sharing why good sleep is so important for your little one.

-Not to mention, their bodies are in a state of rapid development, especially their brains.
-While they’re snoozing, memories are being stored, synapses are forming, brain tissue is developing, connections are established, energy is replenished…and a whole lot more.⠀Infants spent 14-17+ hours sleeping, that’s a lot of time sleeping!
+A baby’s body is in a state of rapid development, especially their brain.
+While they’re snoozing, memories are being stored, synapses are forming, brain tissue is developing, connections are established, energy is replenished…and a whole lot more.
+Infants spend 14-17+ hours sleeping- that’s a lot of time!

-This early brain development is essentially the building blocks for your baby’s future learning, health, and behavior.
+This early brain development creates the building blocks for your baby’s future learning, physical health, and behavior.
 The connections formed as an infant serve as an infrastructure for forming more complex connections when they’re older.⠀

-The infant brain also has the incredible ability to change and grow – literally.
-Recent research confirms that the first five years are particularly important for the development of the child’s brain and brain cells, and the first three years are the most critical in shaping the child’s brain architecture so I’m going to help explain the connection between baby brain development and sleep.
+The infant’s brain also has the incredible ability to change and grow – literally.
+Recent sleep research confirms that the first five years are particularly important for the development of the child’s brain and brain cells, and the first three years are the most critical in shaping the child’s brain architecture, so I’m going to help explain the connection between baby brain development and sleep!